 I am psychotherapist and fitness consultant Kathryn Gates.

-My Bachelor of Fine Arts degree in Dance is from Webster University in St. Louis.
+I earned my Bachelor of Fine Arts degree in Dance from Webster University in St. Louis.
 During and after college, I taught dance and group exercise.
 My clients who wanted to “get in shape” quickly showed me other factors that affected how their bodies worked.
 Feelings, thoughts, and relationships affected how clients moved.
 On a basic level, if one of my students was up late the night before, arguing with a spouse, she had less energy in our fitness class.
 Due to anxiety about traffic on the way to the gym, a personal training client might feel more energy and increase his workout intensity.
 These emotional, mental, and relational factors also affected how clients felt about their bodies.
 A deeper level that could truly help people find what they want -beyond basic fitness advice- became my passion.
 It was time to delve into psychology in order to understand why people were doing the things they were doing.
 Even when they said they didn’t want to do them.
 In 2007, I pursued a Masters’ degree in Clinical Psychology with an emphasis in Marriage and Family Therapy at Pepperdine University in Southern California.

 Accomplishing a marathon or a detox cleanse is not going to change the shame you feel about yourself.